 This study assumes the network topology is a planar graph.
 In backbone optical networks, it is rare that cables cross each other without having an optical cross-connect at the intersection.
-Planarity is an essential assumption to have a polynomial-time algorithm for an otherwise NP-hard problem (see Sec.V how to extend our algorithm for "almost" planar graphs).
-Apart from that, we adopt a very general model, here we may consider the network is somehow embedded on the Earth's surface, the links are curved lines between the endpoints, and an SRLG is resulting from a connected disaster area that does not have any separating point.
-We assume the list of SRLGs is defined in the service level agreement (SLA) [19] at network planning.
-The list of SRLGs typically involves physically close network nodes and parallel links, might be computed by any regional failure model [15], [20]-[22], or based on historical data of natural disasters, such as earthquakes [23], tornadoes, tsunamis, Electromagnetic Pulse (EMP) attacks, etc [5], [24], [25].
+Planarity is a natural assumption to have a polynomialtime algorithm for an otherwise NP-hard problem (see Sec.
+VI how to extend our algorithm for "almost" planar graphs).
+Apart from that, we adopt a very general model, here we may consider the network is somehow embedded on the Earth's surface, the links are curved lines between the endpoints, and an SRLG is resulting from a connected disaster area.
+Here the disaster area is the geographic (connected) region in which the network elements are subject to fail simultaneously.
+We assume the list of SRLGs is defined in the service level agreement (SLA) [20] at network planning.
+The list of SRLGs typically involves physically close network nodes and parallel links, might be computed by any regional failure model [16], [21]-[23], or based on historical data of natural disasters, such as earthquakes [24], tornadoes, tsunamis, electromagnetic pulse (EMP) attacks, etc [6], [25], [26].
+Protecting single network element failures (link or node failures) is the current best practice (e.g., Huawei [27, Sec.
+4.5.4], Alcatel-Lucent [28, pp. 46-50], Cisco Systems [29, Chpt.
+19], Juniper [30, Chpt.
+3], Infinera [31]), so we add all link and node failures to the SRLG list.